Corporate bonds vs. CDs: What you should know

 FDIC insurance

-CDs are covered by FDIC insurance up to applicable limits, while corporate bonds are not.
+CDs are covered by FDIC insurance1 up to applicable limits, while corporate bonds are not insured by the FDIC, are not deposits, and may lose value.
 This means the risk of failing to make timely interest and principal payments (known as the default risk) is generally lower for CDs than for most corporate bonds.
 As a result, you may be able to hold CDs in larger amounts than corporate bonds.

 Maturity length